blitzcode/hue-dashboard/README.md

 ![Web Interface](https://raw.github.com/blitzcode/hue-dashboard/master/doc-img/web-interface-ct-picker.png)

 - The UI is done with vector graphics and looks crisp on retina displays
-- Schedule system allows automatic triggering of scenes at specified times, supports special actions like turning a scene off or making the lights blink, can be scheduled only on certain weekdays, checks for differences between client & server time to avoid surprises, schedules can be deactivated as well
+- Schedule system allows automatic triggering of scenes at specified times, supports special actions like turning a scene off, having it slowly fade in or making the lights blink, can be scheduled only on certain weekdays, checks for differences between client & server time to avoid surprises, schedules can be deactivated as well

 ![Web Interface](https://raw.github.com/blitzcode/hue-dashboard/master/doc-img/web-interface-schedules-1.png)
 ![Web Interface](https://raw.github.com/blitzcode/hue-dashboard/master/doc-img/web-interface-schedules-2.png)